Chih-Che-Fang/MyBookStore2/docs/design.md

 ------------ | ------------- | ------------- | -------------
 4.6953ms | 4.6999ms | 4.8698ms  | 4.8789ms

+PS: all response time is calculated from 1000 requests

 From the result, we see:
 - Most of the time spent on the route between Client and Frontend server
 - As concurrent client increases, the averaged response time also increase.
 The reason might be that oo much request during a short time still makes the frontend and catalog server become a bottleneck and therefore the averaged time increases (Even though all servers adopted multi-thread to handle with client requests, server still need time to process requests and launch a new thread).